Room: X323, Geo-Science Building, Frescati

 Population, Space and Place

-Advances in Life Course Research; Demographic Research; Demography; Dutch Research Council; Estonian Research Council; European Journal of Population; European Journal of Spatial Development; European Research Council; European Sociological Review; Genus – Journal of Population Sciences; Geografiska Annaler B: Human Geography; Geographical Research; Globalizations; Growth and Change - A Journal of Urban and Regional Policy; the History of the Family; International Migration; Journal of Ethnic and Migration Studies; Journal of Marriage and Family; Journal of Official Statistics; Journal of Rural Studies; Nordic Journal of Migration Research; Nordic Journal of Social Research; Papers in Regional Science; Population Research and Policy Review; Population, Space and Place; Social Science Research.
+Advances in Life Course Research; Demographic Research; Demography; European Journal of Population; European Journal of Spatial Development; European Societies; European Sociological Review; Genus – Journal of Population Sciences; Geografiska Annaler B: Human Geography; Geographical Research; Globalizations; Growth and Change - A Journal of Urban and Regional Policy; the History of the Family; International Migration; Journal of Ethnic and Migration Studies; Journal of Marriage and Family; Journal of Rural Studies; Journal of Urban Affairs; Nordic Journal of Migration Research; Nordic Journal of Social Research; Papers in Regional Science; Population Research and Policy Review; Population, Space and Place; Social Science Research.

-Association of American Geographers, European Association for Population Studies, Netherlands Demographic Society, The Swedish Demographic Association (board member and co-chairman 2018-present), SULCIS.
+Association of American Geographers, European Association for Population Studies, Netherlands Demographic Society, The Swedish Demographic Association (board member and co-chairman 2018-present).

 Previous work and education